Why We Choose the Relationships We Do

 Now, when you look back on the characteristics of the partner or partners you’ve actually chosen for relationships past, do they sound like the ones you say you want?

 If the two lists of qualities don’t match up, you are not alone.
-We’d like to think that we choose our relationships consciously and with pure intention and choice, but it’s actually rare that we do.
+We’d like to think that we choose relationships entirely consciously and intentionally, but often there are deeper emotional, relational, and unconscious dynamics influencing who we feel drawn to too.

 So, are you really choosing your relationships?
 Or are they choosing you?